-The geographical emphasis is primarily North American, but European, African, Latin American and other areas are covered when they are important to a particular subject.
+- Geography of the Subject: The geographical emphasis is primarily North American, but European, African, Latin American and other areas are covered when they are important to a particular subject.
 The Gliozzo Fund is used to purchase public health research literature that focuses primarily on industrialized countries outside of the US.

-- Format of the Resources Collected: As the MPH program is currently an online one, the primary emphasis is on electronic resources whenever available.
-All appropriate formats, including print, electronic, microforms, are collected.
-Some types of publications such as textbooks, reprints, dissertations, non-print materials (videotapes, slides, films, sound and recordings) are generally not purchased unless requested for specific purposes/research by faculty or students.
+- Format of the Resources Collected: As the MPH program is currently online, the primary emphasis is on electronic resources whenever available.
+All appropriate formats, including print and electronic, are collected.
+Some types of publications, such as reprints, dissertations, or audio-visual materials, are generally not purchased unless requested for specific purposes/research by faculty or students.
 Audio-visual materials tend to be purchased in conjunction with a class and will therefore tend to be purchased in streaming formats.
 However, DVDs can also be purchased.

 - Date of Publication of Resources Collected: Emphasis is on current publications at present.